calcode/calcode.github.io/_posts/2013-08-26-turing-festival-2013.md

 > Visa Europe forecast 50% of their transactions by 2020 will be mobile #turingfest — [Calum Shepherd (@calumshepherd)](https://twitter.com/calumshepherd/statuses/370903909248028672) - August 23, 2013

-##Digital distribution highlights;
+##Digital distribution highlights
-- The highlight of the digital distribution talks had to be [DJ Powers from Valve](http://www.linkedin.com/pub/dj-powers/67/70/495).
+The standout session in digital distribution came from [DJ Powers from Valve](http://www.linkedin.com/pub/dj-powers/67/70/495).
 He gave insight into the Steam eco-system and their recent developments in community contribution.
 [Team Fortress 2](http://www.teamfortress.com/">Team Fortress 2) is one of their most recent success stories, seeing a marketplace built out around digital products and official community updates - launched for the entire player base.
 A success story included a hat seller (for in-game characters) who achieved 6 digit profits for his creations.

 > Team Fortress Community Update biggest grossing hour for them after launch.
 Awesome #turingfest — [Calum Shepherd (@calumshepherd)](https://twitter.com/calumshepherd/statuses/370945261469986816) - August 23, 2013

 ##Digital marketing and growth hacking

-[Brian Doll from GitHub](http://emphaticsolutions.com/) was first up, reinforcing the need for great marketing to follow a simple philosophy:
+- [Brian Doll from GitHub](http://emphaticsolutions.com/) kicked off this session, reinforcing the need for great marketing based on a simple philosophy:
 > "Build Something, Tell People"

-This was an interesting concept that caused split opinion in regards to how easy this is to implement in a large scale organisation.
-None the less, an ideal that everyone should aspire to.
-Plus, he had a great animated GIF used across both his presentations!
+This concept sparked some debate, particularly regarding its application in large-scale organizations.
+Nonetheless, it’s an ideal that everyone should aspire to, and Brian’s use of an animated GIF across his presentations was a hit!

-- [Andrew Girdwood](http://blog.arhg.net/), a former colleague from my time agency side, was presenting his thoughts on the future of digital.
-A compelling presentation covering native content, examples on how companies are now founded around video seeding / testing and mobile real time bidding.
-- [JP Rangaswami](http://confusedofcalcutta.com/about-me/) from Salesforce was quite inspiring.
-I didn't manage to take any notes from the talk, but came away throughly impressed with his ability to tell stories and bring the audience with him on a journey through technology.
+- [JP Rangaswami](http://confusedofcalcutta.com/about-me/) from Salesforce delivered an inspiring presentation.
+While I didn’t take notes, I was thoroughly impressed by his storytelling ability and how he guided the audience through the ever-evolving landscape of technology.

 > "Living infographics".
 Steven Drost from Stipso explains how text can become more than a sum of its parts #turingfest — [Calum Shepherd (@calumshepherd)](https://twitter.com/calumshepherd/statuses/371204304608456704) - August 24, 2013

 > Focus on tribes.
 Focus on communities that already exist's Brian Doll from @github - [Calum Shepherd (@calumshepherd)](https://twitter.com/calumshepherd/statuses/371198273882980352) - August 24, 2013

-If you would like to find out more, check out the [Turing Festival website](http://turingfestival.com/).
+If you’d like to learn more about the event, check out the official [Turing Festival website](http://turingfestival.com/).